agl-c/deid2_dpsyn/Developing_Schedule.md

 TODO: however, I encountered bugs when compare 2 datasets running the command line using the package's functions

-### To learn
+### Done
-1. aws s3 use
+1. upload the recommended datasets to s3 for possible use, but till now the local storage should suffice
-2. the measurment package use
+2. already tried the measurment package use (input 2 csv files but take care for debug I guess)

+### Method Core work
+1. how to set eps, delta, sensitivity? shall we ask users to specify these parameters? (suppose you want to privatize a dataset and have some detailed needs) how to design the sensitive function?
+2.

 ## for future possible use:
 0. sample/direct_sample/plain_pub(which use deepcopy, any polishing?)
 1. <font color=red>generalization take care of fixed values:</font>>